-The Springs Committee was recently presented with a Preservation Award from the Eureka Springs Preservation Society for their successful first-time "Celebrate the Springs" event held over 3 days in June of 2012!
+In 2005, the Springs Committee of the Parks and Recreation Commission was founded with the purpose of bringing the springs forward.
+It has been involved in numerous monitoring and educational activities and was presented with a Preservation Award from the Eureka Springs Preservation Society for their successful"Celebrate the Springs" event held over 3 days in June of 2012